JoaoSisanoski/NNumpy/README.md

 # NNumpy

-The goal of this project is to create a simple NN using Numpy purely for study and foundational purposes.
+The goal of this project is to create a simple AI projects using Numpy purely for study and foundational purposes.

+## Things to do

+1. K Means Clustering
+1. KNN
+1. SGD - Single variable
+1. SGD Multi Variable